nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       .. figure:: /images/nrf_desktop_desktop_mouse_bottom.svg
          :alt: nRF Desktop desktop mouse (bottom view)

-      The switch is located at the bottom side of the desktop mouse, close to the optical sensor.
+      The switch is located at the bottom of the desktop mouse, close to the optical sensor.

    .. tab:: Keyboard

       .. figure:: /images/nrf_desktop_keyboard_back_power.svg
          :alt: nRF Desktop keyboard (back view)

-      The switch is located at the back side of the keyboard.
+      The switch is located at the back of the keyboard.

 ..